beeware/toga/docs/how-to/contribute-code.rst

 reproduce the problem.
 If you can't reproduce the problem, report what you have found as a comment on the ticket, and pick another ticket.

-If a bug report has no comments from anyone other that the original reporter, the issue needs need to be triaged.
+If a bug report has no comments from anyone other than the original reporter, the issue needs to be triaged.
 Triaging a bug involves taking the information provided by the reporter, and trying to reproduce it.
 Again, if you can't reproduce the problem, report what you have found as a comment on the ticket, and pick another ticket.